What are the most spectacular roads in Mexico?

 Mexico 175 (Puchutla Road) is a long, curvy and scenic drive.
 If you suffer of dizziness, this road is not recommended to you.
 Over 6 hours of constant movement with curves everywhere, small towns with speed bumps and scenic views of the Sierra Madre Mountains.

-Cerro el Potosí is a high mountain peak at an elevation of 3.721m (12,208ft) above the sea level, located in Nuevo León state, in Mexico.
+Cerro el Potosí is a high mountain peak at an elevation of 3.721m (12,208ft) above sea level, located in Nuevo León state, in Mexico.
 It’s one of the highest roads of the country.

-Nevado de Colima is a high mountain pass at an elevation of 3.991m (13,093ft) above the sea level located in the Mexican state of Jalisco.
+Nevado de Colima is a high mountain peak at an elevation of 3.991m (13,093ft) above sea level located in the Mexican state of Jalisco.
 The road to the summit is horrendous with sections up to 12%.
 4x4 is the only option.
 It's one of the highest roads of the country.

 Cerro de la Cúpula is a high mountain peak at an elevation of 2,806m (9,206ft) above sea level, located in the Mexican state of Baja California.